Human-Phenotype-Ontology/Human-Phenotype-Ontology.github.io/documentation.md

 | [*Mode of Inheritance*](http://www.human-phenotype-ontology.org/hpoweb?id=HP:0000005)  | This relatively small ontology is intended to describe the mode of inheritance and contains terms such as *Autosomal dominant*..
 | [*Clinical modifier*](http://www.human-phenotype-ontology.org/hpoweb?id=HP:0012823)  | This ontology contains classes that describe typical modifiers of clinical symptoms.
 For example the speed of progression, the variablity or the onset.
 It contains terms such as *Onset in childhood*, *Rapidly progressive*, or *Incomplete penetrance*.
 | [*Mortality/Aging*](http://www.human-phenotype-ontology.org/hpoweb?id=HP:0040006)  | This sub-ontology describes *Time of death* and contains classes such as *Neonatal death* or *Sudden death*.
+| [*Frequency*](http://www.human-phenotype-ontology.org/hpoweb?id=HP:0040279)  | Frequency with that patients do show a particular clinical feature.
+Examples are *Obligate*, *Frequent*, and *Occasional*.
+These terms are defined in the same way as Orphanet defines them.

 *The Structure of the Human Phenotype Ontology*